alishbamajeed/3-months-AI-Career-Challenge/README.md

 ---

-This is your **Day 2 README** with emojis and a shorter, more concise version.
-Feel free to add this to your project! 😊
+This README will keep your **3-Month AI Career Challenge** organized and easy to follow!
+You can add or remove tasks and modify them based on your learning style and progress. 😊